CuteTenshii/iridium/README.md

 That's all you need to do to enable captcha protection for blocked requests, Iridium will handle the rest!

 ![WAF Captcha Example](.github/screenshots/waf-captcha.png)

+When the captcha is successfully solved, the user will be allowed to access the requested resource, and a `iridium_clearance` cookie will be set to remember the user for future requests (for 30 minutes by default).